Cannabidiol: Chemistry

+Overview

 Biosynthesis

-Cannabis produces CBD-carboxylic acid through the same metabolic pathway as THC, until the next to last step, where CBDA synthase performs catalysis instead of THCA synthase.
+Cannabis produces CBD through the same metabolic pathway as THC, until the next to last step, where CBDA synthase performs catalysis instead of THCA synthase.

 Isomerism

 Pyrolysis

 In the typical operating temperature range of e-cigarettes (250–400 C), 25–52% of CBD is transformed into other chemical substances: Δ9-THC, Δ8-THC, cannabinol and cannabichromene as predominant pyrolysates.
-From a chemical point of view, CBD in e-cigarettes can be considered as a precursor of THC.
+From a chemical point of view, CBD in e-cigarettes can be considered a precursor of THC.

+Synthetic derivatives

+Numerous synthetic derivatives of CBD are known, and have been researched for generally similar applications as CBD itself.

 History

 Efforts to isolate the active ingredients in cannabis were made in the 19th century.
 Cannabidiol was studied in 1940 from Minnesota wild hemp and Egyptian Cannabis indica resin.
 The chemical formula of CBD was proposed from a method for isolating it from wild hemp.
 Its structure and stereochemistry were determined in 1963.

 Plant breeding

 Selective breeding of cannabis plants has expanded and diversified as commercial and therapeutic markets develop.
 Some growers in the US succeeded in lowering the proportion of CBD-to-THC to accommodate customers who preferred varietals that were more mind-altering due to the higher THC and lower CBD content.
 In the US, hemp is classified by the federal government as cannabis containing no more than 0.3% THC by dry weight.
 This classification was established in the 2018 Farm Bill and was refined to include hemp-sourced extracts, cannabinoids, and derivatives in the definition of hemp.